jpniederer/Dev-eryday/_posts/2018-11-18-Weekly-Update-November-12-18.markdown

 ## On the Next...

 Thanksgiving week is finally here.
 It's time to kick back for a little bit.
-I'm hoping to make some more progress on the IdeaListz site.
+I'm hoping to make some more progress on the IdeaListz site and keep plugging away at the Gatsby version of Dev-eryday.
 Also, it'd be nice to read a few chapters of *[Entity Framework Core in Action][efc]*.
 I'm six chapters in now, and really enjoying it.
 Entity Framework Core is a step forward for Microsoft's ORM.
 It's time to dig in further this week.
+The books guidance on integrating EF Core with ASP.NET Core is some of the best .NET Core material I've seen.

 [tp]: https://www.amazon.com/Turning-Pro-Inner-Power-Create/dp/1936891034/
 [dw]: https://www.amazon.com/Do-Work-Steven-Pressfield-ebook/dp/B00NK0MJBK/